 - X-rays.
 X-rays can show abnormalities in the joint's bones.

-- MRI.
+- Magnetic resonance imaging (MRI).
 Using radio waves and a strong magnetic field, an MRI can provide detailed images of both hard and soft tissues, including the bone and cartilage.
 If X-rays appear normal but you still have symptoms, your doctor might order an MRI.

-- CT.
+- Computerized tomography (CT) scan.
 This technique combines X-ray images taken from different angles to produce cross-sectional images of internal structures.
 CT scans allow your doctor to see bone in high detail, which can help pinpoint the location of loose fragments within the joint.

 Initially, your doctor will likely recommend conservative measures, which might include: